prizmspace/NewConfig/README.md

-this is the 2024 config for the prism node
+this is the 2024 config for the prizm node